TheGreyRaven/SnapTrap/README.md

 ### Root

 We highly recommend using [Magisk](https://github.com/topjohnwu/Magisk)!

-You can find a guide on how to install Magisk here: [link](https://topjohnwu.github.io/Magisk/install.html)!
+You can find a guide on how to install it here: [link](https://topjohnwu.github.io/Magisk/install.html)!

 ### LSPosed